- Release-tax free equity from your house with a NatWest Retirement Mortgage

 Does Natwest offer mortgages up to 85?

-Does Natwest do mortgages over 65 and Under 55?
+Does Natwest do mortgages for over 65 and Under 55?

 Yes, Natwest mortgages over 65 Under 55 is 2% APRC.